 Snoopy is a smaller breed of Beagle, so it's a bit big for him.
 But he doesn't shy away from hauling it around, and it's hilarious when he tries to jump on my bed with it in his mouth!

 JW Pet Company Good Cuz—An Enjoyable Squeaker

 This toy is moderately good at holding Snoopy's interest.
 It's a great size for a small Beagle like him, and easy for anyone to throw (he loves to chase his toys!)

 It's also very rugged and durable for his style of chewing, and we haven't had any problems with this one losing pieces.

 This toy isn't too bad on its own, but we actually ended up doing something silly with it.

 We stuck the small end of the Ruffians toy into the Nobbly Wobbly toy mentioned above, giving Snoopy a "handle" to drag the larger toy around with.

 Premier Busy Buddy Bouncy Bone: A Fun Way to Give Treats

 It can be difficult (and expensive) to find treat replacements for this type of toy.
-I prefer using a small Kong or other toy to dispense treats.
+I prefer using a small Kong or another toy to dispense treats.

 I was originally intending to sew the fabric rectangles together in some way, but couldn't think of a good, durable way to do it with the resources I had available.